 The Pēpi-Pod® sleep space program is one approach being applied in many regions of New Zealand and in Queensland, Australia, to enable more vulnerable babies to have a safe space for sleeping every time and place they sleep.
-It is a program of ‘portable sleep space (PSS) plus safety education‘ that began as an emergency response during the Christchurch earthquakes of 2011.
+It is a program of ‘portable sleep space (PSS) plus safety education‘ that began as an emergency response during the Christchurch earthquakes of 2011 and Houston USA Floods during 2017.
 It is now offered to families of babies at increased risk of accidental suffocation.
 Places of heightened risk for babies include in, or on, an adult bed, on a couch, in makeshift situations or when sleeping away from home.

 Who are they for?

 PSSs are not for all babies.
-They are a public health response to the higher risk of sudden infant death for babies who are more vulnerable due to exposure to smoking, especially in pregnancy, being born before 37 weeks or weighing less than 2500 grams, or in family environments where use of alcohol and drugs are prevalent.
+They are a public health response to the higher risk of sudden infant death for babies who are more vulnerable due to an increased risk of suffocation.
+Exposure to smoking, especially in pregnancy, being born before 37 weeks or weighing less than 2500 grams, or in family environments where use of alcohol and drugs are prevalent are associated with an increased risk.
 These babies have a predisposing vulnerability to hypoxic challenges.

 Where have they come from?

 The PSS is a ‘sister’ to the Wahakura, a sleep space hand woven from flax that has been promoted in Māori communities since 2006.
 The PSS was developed as a low-cost option to complement Wahakura and enable larger scale supply.
 In Australian Aboriginal and Torres Strait Islander communities a variety of sleep spaces have been used for infants including the coolamon and reed baskets.
 The concept of a portable sleep space is therefore not a new concept in these cultures and communities.